fghaas/openstacksummit2014-paris-automateddeployment/markdown/intro.md

 ### ... and Founder at hastexo

-Note: professional services company with expertise in HA, cloud, storage, virtualization.
-They provide training, remote and on-site consulting, and emergency troubleshooting
+Note: Professional services company with expertise in HA, cloud, storage, virtualization.
+They provide training, remote and on-site consulting, and emergency troubleshooting.